 28. Severability.
 In the event that any of the provisions of the Agreement, or portions thereof, are held to be unenforceable or invalid by any court of competent jurisdiction, the validity and enforceability of the remaining provisions, or portions thereof, shall not be affected thereby.

-31. NOT A LEGAL ADVICE.
+31. Not A Legal Advice.
 Atlantic.Net provides general information on a wide range of topics that includes compliance, best practices, and cybersecurity on its website and blog with the best effort to help educate users.
 The information is intended for general information only and is not legal advice nor the best fit for all scenarios.
 Atlantic.Net’s postings will be updated from time to time, however, there will be cases where the information may be out of date.
-Please consult with your CPA, attorney, auditors, and cybersecurity experts for legal and best practice advice. **
+The information is provided “as is” without any representations or warranties, express or implied, and may not constitute the most up-to-date legal or other information.
+We make no representations or warranties in relation to the information in the informational content and blogs and all liability with respect to actions taken or not taken based on the contents of this article are hereby expressly disclaimed.
+You must not rely on the information in the informational and educational resources as an alternative to legal advice from your attorney or other professional legal services provider.
+If you have any specific questions about any legal matter you should consult your CPA, attorney, auditors, cybersecurity experts, or other professional legal services for legal and best practice advice.